-The hermit, being the 9th card, brings an individual on a power journey to a transformation.
-It is the journey of finding the power within, and advance spirituality and ideologically.
-It is not about loneliness, but the ability of the individual to follow a unique path forward.
+Being the 9th card, the hermit brings an individual on a power journey to a transformation.
+It is the journey of finding the power within and advancing spirituality and ideologically.
+It is not about loneliness but the ability of the individual to follow a unique path forward.

 - (10) Wheel of Fortune: Chance, destiny and fate, karma, turning points, life cycles.

-The combination of One and Zero, reminding us that anything is possible.
+The combination of One and Zero reminds us that anything is possible.

-During your reading, if you prominently have Major cards, then your experiencing life-changing events that will have long-term effects.
-These are essential lessons that you must keep your attention on to process further in your spirituality and person quest.
+During your reading, if you prominently have Major cards, then you are experiencing life-changing events that will have long-term effects.
+It would be best if you kept your attention on these essential lessons to process further in your spirituality and personal quest.